-No dose adjustment is required for patients with mild hepatic impairment.
+No dose adjustment is required in patients with mild hepatic impairment.
 Caution should be exercised when using ivabradine in patients with moderate hepatic impairment.
-Ivabradine is contra-indicated for use in patients with severe hepatic insufficiency, since it has not been studied in this population and a large increase in systemic exposure is anticipated (see sections 4.3 and 5.2).
+Ivabradine is contra-indicated for use in patients with severe hepatic insufficiency, since it has not been studied in this population and a large increase in systemic exposure is anticipated.